-Silvia Liberata Ullo et al. [17] are presented a hybrid model for accurate and automatic of environmental sounds classification .
-They used Optimum allocation sampling (OAS) in order to extract the samples of informative from any class.
-The samples acquired via OAS are turned into the spectrogram containing the representation of Time Frequency Amplitude via utilizig a Short-Time Fourier Transform (STFT).
-They used pre-training networks and classified it by applied multi- classification methods such as Decision Tree(DT) {fine, medium, coarse kernel}, K-Nearest Neighbor(K-NN) {fine, medium, cosine, cubic, coarse and weighted kernel}, Support Vector Machine(SVM), Linear Discriminant Analysis(LDA), Bagged Tree and Softmax classifiers to ecxtract multiple deep features.
+Silvia Liberata Ullo et al. [17] are presented a hybrid model for accurate and automatic of environmental sounds classification.
+They used Optimal allocation sampling (OAS) in order to extract the samples of informative from any class.
+The samples that have been acquired via OAS are turned into the spectrogram containing the representation of Time Frequency Amplitude via utilizing a Short-Time Fourier Transform (STFT).
+They used pretraining networks and classified it by applied multiclassification methods such as Decision Tree (DT) {fine, medium, coarse kernel}, K-Nearest Neighbor(K-NN) {fine, cosine, medium, cubic, coarse and weighted kernel}, SVM, Linear Discriminant Analysis (LDA), Bagged Tree and Softmax classifiers to extract multiple deep features.
 They used a ESC-10 dataset for the evaluation of the methodology.
 Their proposed method is proved robust, promising and effective comparing with other techniques that using the same dataset.

 Md.
 Rayhan Ahmed et al [18] are presented system by using the Convolutional Neural Network (CNN) for processing turn into a short sound event audio file to an image of spectrogram and feed that image to (CNN) for processing.
 The features that are produced from the image are utilized for classification of different environmental sounds events like fire cracking, sea waves, dog barking, raining, lightning, etc. They have utilized the log-mel spectrogram auditory feature to train six-layer stack of CNN model.
-They are predestined the accuracy of thier model to classify the environmental sounds in three datasets and they are carried out an accuracy for the urbansound8k ,the ESC-10 and the ESC-50 datasets 92.9%, 91.7% and 65.8% consecutively.
-Their studying is showed a comparative between Adam Optimizer and RAdam optimizer used in training the model to correctly classify the environmental sound from architecture of image recognition.
+They are predestined the accuracy of their model to classify the environmental sounds in three datasets and they are carried out an accuracy for the urbansound8k, the ESC-10 and the ESC-50 datasets 92.9%, 91.7% and 65.8% consecutively.
+Their studying is showed a comparative between Adam Optimizer and RAdam optimizer utilized for training the model to correctly classify the environmental sound from architecture of image recognition.